jfacuse/ssl-prostate/README.md

 Wandb is used to monitor the training procedures.

 ### Stage 2: Segmentation training
 In our expermiments we performed a main training stage on the PICAI dataset and then a finetuning stage on either ChiPC or Prostate158 dataset.
-To run either of them run the following command with the appropiate config file:
+To run either of them run the following command with the appropiate config file.
+For example, to run training with a UNet on the PICAI dataset use the following command:
 ```
 python main.py configs/unet_prostate_picai.yaml
 ```